 - Data speeds: 4G/LTE across all three countries

-- Plans from: 1GB to unlimited data options
+- Plans: 1GB to unlimited options, 30-day validity

 - App: Clean, easy-to-use with real-time data usage tracking